-Table 2-96.
+Table 2-101.
 CMS-Flow card used to specify the number of threads.

-Input Format Notes Number of compu- ting threads [cards=NUM_THREADS] [name=NumThr, type=int, range=(NumThr&gt;=1), default=1] Determines the number of threads used for pa- rallel processing.
+Input Format Notes Number of computing threads [name=NumThr, type=int, Determines the number of threads used for parallel processing.

-- The OpenMP parallelization requires that compatibility OpenMP runtime library (libiomp5md.dll) be in search paths. - When running multiple simulations at once, the user should keep track of how many threads are being used by each simulation and make sure that the maximum number of threads on the computer is not exceeded.
+• The OpenMP parallelization requires that compatibility OpenMP runtime library (libiomp5md.dll) be in search paths.

+- When running multiple simulations at once, the user should keep track of how many threads are being used by each simulation and make sure that the maximum number of threads on the computer is not exceeded.
 Exceeding the maximum number of threads on the computer will slow down the simulations and also make the computer slow. - It is always recommended to at least leave one thread unused by model simulations so that the computer is responsive while the simulations are running.